jrc13245/MorunoRankEnhanced/README.md

 /mre lock — lock the frame (no dragging)

-/mre unlock — unlock the frame
+/mre unlock — unlock the frame (hold down a modifier key and drag with left mouse)

 /mre reset — reset position & settings to defaults